TedHusted/awake/awake.md/awake.md

 Sun: Bold move.

 Ri: Alpha R8A-1J9 is the first toy.
 The creator imprinted her own brain to Alpha.
 It has opposed us in the Patch versus Build poll from the beginning.
-It’s unlikely that Alpha let the Vanir harm our people.
+It’s unlikely that R8A-1J9 let the Vanir harm our people.

 Sun: We have a mandate to replace other species.
 There is safety in numbers.
 The species survives when it spreads to other systems.